PurpleBooth/git-mit/docs/mit.md

 email = "someone@example.com"
 ```

-You can use yaml too
+You can use YAML too

 ``` yaml,file(path="git-mit.yml")
 ---